 Overall Evaluation of Research Report

 The article was well written, organized, and most importantly the article made sense to the readers.
 The limitations of the study were the variations in the findings.
 The limitations of the article increased the applicability of the article (Khademi, Mohammadi, Vanaki, 2012).
 According to the findings, this article is useful to nursing; it can help improve the treatment of nurses and decrease their experiences with violating their dignity.
-The article provides new research for policymakers, managers, and researchers to develop educational tools to decrease the occurrence of dignity violations that nurses experience in the workplace (Khademi, Mohammadi, & Vanaki).
+Why is this important to nursing.
+Elaborate a little more. he article provides new research for policymakers, managers, and researchers to develop educational tools to decrease the occurrence of dignity violations that nurses experience in the workplace (Khademi, Mohammadi, & Vanaki).

 References